wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (3) The penalty for an offence against this section is set out in [section 156ZQ][294].

-    Section 156ZO: inserted, on 24 November 2009, by [section 6][625] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+    Section 156ZO: inserted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156ZP Application of other enactments to information published or disclosed under section 156ZN

 *   Nothing in any Act, other than this Act or the Official Information Act 1982, requires the joint regulators or any person to whom information or data has been published or disclosed under [section 156ZN][290] to make that information or data available to any other person.

-    Section 156ZP: inserted, on 24 November 2009, by [section 6][625] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+    Section 156ZP: inserted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 #### Penalties for offences against this Part

-*   Heading: inserted, on 24 November 2009, by [section 6][625] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+*   Heading: inserted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156ZQ Penalties for offences

-*   (1) A person who commits an offence under any of the provisions listed in subsection (2) is liable, on summary conviction,---
+*   (1) A person who commits an offence under any of the provisions listed in subsection (2) is liable, on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or to a fine not exceeding $100,000; or